The PROSPECT Reactor Antineutrino Experiment: Detector

 \subsection{Optical lattice}

-The 2.045~m wide $\times$ 1.607~m high $\times$ 1.176~m long antineutrino target is separated into a 14 by 11 grid of long segments whose lengths run roughly perpendicular with respect to a line formed by the core-detector baseline.
+The 1.176~m wide $\times$ 2.045~m long $\times$ 1.607~m tall antineutrino target is separated into a 14 by 11 grid of segments whose lengths run roughly perpendicular to a line formed by the core-detector baseline.
 Each segment is 1.176~m in length and has a 0.145~m\,$\times$\,0.145~m square cross-sectional area.
 This optical grid consists of low-mass, highly specularly reflective optical separators held in position by white 3D-printed support rods.
 These two primary optical grid components are further supported and constrained on both ends by PMT housings, and on the other four sides by acrylic segment supports.

-Scintillation light produced by a neutrino interaction is efficiently propagated down the length of a segment with minimal cross-talk by the specular optical separators, which comprise $\sim$99\,\% of the total interior surface of each segment.
+Scintillation light produced by an antineutrino interaction is efficiently propagated down the length of a segment with minimal cross-talk by the specular optical separators, which comprise $\sim$99\,\% of the total interior surface of each segment.
 In addition to supporting the optical separators, the support rods contain axes running along the entire length along each corner of each segment, allowing for calibration source deployment throughout the active detector volume.
 The total mass of these two components of the segmentation system comprise less than 3\,\% of the total target mass, reducing the loss of IBD positron energy in non-scintillating regions.
 A drawing of a single detector segment's optical grid components are shown in Fig.~\ref{fig-universe}.

 To achieve the physics goals of the experiment, the components of the PROSPECT optical grid must exhibit a high degree of dimensional uniformity to enable assembly of the detector and ensure uniformity of segment volumes and be chemically compatible with the liquid scintillator.
+Dimensional checks were made during assembly (Section~\ref{sec-assembly}) of the components ( optical separators and PMT housings) which determine the size of each segment.
+The relative size variations (sigma) were all $<$ 0.1\% ensuring that the segment volumes were well within 1\% of each other.